 Skip to main content

-Datoria reads dbt projects natively -- loading project structure, resolving the model DAG, compiling Jinja templates to SQL, and running the full analysis pipeline (parsing, optimization, lineage, type inference) across every model.
-Tested against 59 public dbt projects with 9,925 models across all major adapters.
+Datoria reads dbt projects natively.
+It loads project structure, resolves the model DAG, compiles Jinja templates to SQL, and runs the full analysis pipeline (parsing, optimization, lineage, type inference) over every model.
+The pipeline is tested against 59 public dbt projects with 9,925 models across all major adapters.

 Point Datoria at a dbt project and it:

-4. Parses the SQL -- using the correct dialect parser (BigQuery, Snowflake, PostgreSQL, etc.)
+4. Parses the SQL using the correct dialect parser (BigQuery, Snowflake, PostgreSQL, and so on).

 All at ~0.3 ms per model.
 A 10,000-model project analyzes in under 3 seconds.
-This is interactive speed, not batch.
+Interactive speed, not batch.

 Across the 59-project test suite: 134,295 output columns traced, 92.4% fully resolved to source origins.